Slope filtrations of log $p$-divisible groups: Introduction

 The following is one of the main results of this paper.

 \begin{thm}[see Corollary \ref{first main thm}] Let $S$ be a normal fs log scheme over $\bF_{p}$.
-Then, for a log $p$-divisible group $G$ over $S$ with constant Newton polygon, there exists a completely slope divisible log $p$-divisible group $H$ and an isogeny $G\to H$. \end{thm}
+Then, for a log $p$-divisible group $G$ over $S$ with constant Newton polygon, there exist a completely slope divisible log $p$-divisible group $H$ and an isogeny $G\to H$. \end{thm}

-This result can be deduced from the corresponding result of Oort-Zink by using the fact a log $p$-divisible with constant \'{e}tale rank is written as an extension of two classical $p$-divisible groups (see Theorem \ref{conn et seq global}).
+This result can be deduced from the corresponding result of Oort-Zink by using the fact that a completely slope divisible log $p$-divisible group is written as an extension of a classical \'{e}tale $p$-divisible group by a classical completely slope divisible formal Lie group (see Proposition \ref{dec of csd}).

 Next, we consider a stronger statement.
 Oort-Zink proved the above result by extending an isogeny generically defined.
 We prove that we can make the same procedure for log $p$-divisible groups.